 Update 27.03.2018: In order to download Office files from the machine or to use the Data management module you need to re-configure the Azure Storage Emulator in the OneBox, otherwise an error appears on the attempt to connect to the address http://127.0.0.1:10000.

-Exposing the same machine to the WAN seems to be difficult.
+Exposing the same machine to the WAN is difficult.
 Obviously, you do not own the domain dynamics.com, and for the global Domain Name System to redirect an HTTPS call to the external IP address of your router, you have to rename the URL of the Dynamics 365 application first.
-The instructions here and here do not appear to be working [anymore?], since authentication attempts from a fake URL such as dax.erconsult.eu fail with the error
+The old instructions here and here do not work anymore, since authentication attempts from a fake URL such as dax.erconsult.eu fail with the error

 AADSTS50011: The reply address 'https://dax.erconsult.eu/' does not match the reply addresses configured for the application: '00000015-0000-0000-c000-000000000000’